sagymabdullah/TinderBolt-V2/README.md

 Please note: I am an individual developer, not a large team.
 Comments, issues, and pull requests may take time to review.
 I appreciate your patience and understanding — all constructive feedback is welcome!

+## About Money

+This project is open-source and free to use.
+It is not a commercial product and is not for sale.
+Donations are welcome as voluntary support, but there is no fixed price.
+Official business transactions will only be possible once I register as an individual entrepreneur (ЖК).